seven-vector-databases/seven-vector-databases.github.io/src/part-main/day4-weaviate.md

 If you do not already have a cluster:

-1. Go to [https://console.weaviate.cloud](https://console.weaviate.cloud) and create an account
+1. Go to [Weaviate Console](https://console.weaviate.cloud) and create an account
 2. Click **Create new cluster > Free**
 3. Give the cluster a name (e.g. `papers`)
 4. Accept all the other default options and and click **Create cluster**